SuedePritch/TreePlanterNFT-MintingWebsite/README.md

 This app is a website that allows users to mint my custom NFTs

+## Technology

+Solidity, Ganache, React, Ethers, Web3, Bootstrap, IPFS, Infura, OpenZeppelin
 ---

 ## Screenshots

 ![](screenshot.png)

-## Technology

-Solidity, Ganache, React, Ethers, Web3, Bootstrap

 ## Contributing
 if you would like to become a collaberator on this project please feel free to look at the issues tab or send me an email.